English clause syntax: Complement in a preposition phrase

 Traditional grammar takes constructions like before she went there to be adverbial clauses, but since Jespersen (1924), many modern grammars take them to be prepositional phrases with clausal complements.
 Prepositions that take clausal complements include although, before, if, when, and many others (See List of English prepositions).

 Most such prepositions allow only bare declarative content clauses (e.g., before she went there), but others are sometimes possible.
 For example, about whether they are true.

 Comparative clauses in a prepositional phrase

 Comparative clauses are almost entirely limited to functioning as the complement of the prepositions than or as.

 Complement in a noun phrase

 Some nouns license content clause complements, as in the idea that it might work.
 Typically, these nouns denote thought (e.g., idea, decision, guess, etc.) or language (e.g., claim, statement, etc.).
-With some nouns, to infinitival clauses are also possbile (e.g., the decision to go).
+With some nouns, to infinitival clauses are also possible (e.g., the decision to go).